Edragon/edragon.github.io/Board-dat/MPC/MPC1119-DAT/MPC1119-error-dat.md

 The new slighly updated board with following change also have a serious issue, please check the image below.
 The board with this issue is called "MPC1119-2-bad".

+The purpose of the changes are add some more installation holes and power sockets to the board at the spare space.

 ![](2025-04-28-12-29-05.png)

 ## The issue and quick fix:

 Please refer to the image above.
 There is an overlapping wire on the PCB (overlapped with the through-hole), highlighted in the **YELLOW** box.

-To quickly fix this issue, please cut the **BLUE** wire on the back of the PCB and reconnect the pins indicated by the two **ORANGE** boxes.
+To quickly fix this issue, please cut the **BLUE** wire on the back of the PCB in the **YELLOW** box

+and reconnect the pins indicated by the two **ORANGE** boxes by a wire.

 **If you require a replacement, please just reply to the order email, and we will send you a new board.**